TCR2 Therapeutics Inc. (TCRR)'s Financial Results Comparing With MediWound Ltd. (NASDAQ:MDWD) | New Business Observer

 Liquidity

-The Current Ratio and Quick Ratio of TCR2 Therapeutics Inc. are 30.9 and 30.9 respectively.
-Its competitor MediWound Ltd.’s Current Ratio is 4 and its Quick Ratio is 3.8.
-TCR2 Therapeutics Inc. can pay off short and long-term obligations better than MediWound Ltd.
+TCR2 Therapeutics Inc.’s Current Ratio is 30.9 while its Quick Ratio is 30.9.
+On the competitive side is, MediWound Ltd. which has a 4 Current Ratio and a 3.8 Quick Ratio.
+TCR2 Therapeutics Inc. is better positioned to pay off short and long-term obligations compared to MediWound Ltd.

-The table delivered features the ratings and recommendations for TCR2 Therapeutics Inc. and MediWound Ltd.
+Ratings and Recommendations for TCR2 Therapeutics Inc. and MediWound Ltd. can be find in next table.

 |Sell Ratings